 The exterior surround camera is very useful to fill the “blackspot” to the rear.
 Rear seat passengers are truly spoilt with heated and cooled outer seats too, with separate air-conditioning controls and USB charging points.

 Our test vehicle featured subtle carbon-fibre styled inserts on the door panels, steering wheel and console.
 The latter hides a cool box.
 Two full size cup holders with removal bottom for long bottles are included, along with wireless phone charging.

 Behind a spring door are USB charging ports and above that is surprisingly a CD/DVD player.

 The 2022 Toyota LandCruiser 300 Series GR Sport does not however, come in a 7-seat option, which could be an issue for some.
 The rear seats roll forward very easily, should you need to load up the boot space though.

 Cargo space is exceptionally generous, with handy tie down points and a 200V 100-amp power outlet to suit laptops.
 A full size spare hides under the rear floor.
 Payload is just 650kg, with the LandCruiser 300 Series tipping the scales at 3,280kg.

 The integrated tow bar is a convenient feature for the large SUV, with a 3,500kg braked towing capacity, with all the gear stashed in a hard plastic case.
-A Redarc electric controller is pre-installed and controlled by a dial neatly positioned on the dash.
+A Redarc electric controller came pre-installed (an optional extra) and is controlled by a dial neatly positioned on the dash.